OpHaCo/hoverbot/README.md

 Now let's play with photodiode used in daughterboard contacts :
  * if we hide at least one of it  last frame integer = 85
  * otherwise last frame integer = 170
-If 170 value is sent to motherboard : wheels won't move (it means user to not have its feet on hoverboard)
+If 170 value is sent to motherboard : motors won't be driven (it means user to not have its feet on hoverboard) (it means user to not have its feet on hoverboard)

 4 remaining bytes must be decoded : two of these bytes repeats.
 Rotating daughterboard gives indication :